marcindulak/gpaw-on-aws/README.md

     $ cfncluster --config config create project

-After some waiting time (couple of minutes) you should see the Master instance on EC2 dashboard, and after some more time the cfncluster returns with various information, i.e. about the public IP of the Master (XXX-XXX-XXX-XXX).
+After some waiting time (couple of minutes) you should see the Master instance appearing on the EC2 dashboard, and after some more time the cfncluster returns with various information, i.e. about the public IP of the Master (XXX-XXX-XXX-XXX).
 You can ssh to the Master using this IP now: